 "Well Done, Son" Guy: According to Sally, the only reason he was going into medicine is because his dad wants him to.

 Ben's younger sister.
 Initially she only tagged along with Ben because her parents couldn't afford a babysitter that night, so the GM worked her into the game, and she ended up enjoying it far more than anyone expected and sticking around for the rest of the campaign.
 She's also wildly imaginative and not afraid to contribute to the world-building—many of the stranger aspects of the prequel trilogy were her contributions.Played Jar-Jar Binks in Episode I, then kept switching between a bunch of minor side characters like C-3PO, Mace Windu, and Yoda after she got bored with the Non-Action Guy.
-Finally settled on C-3PO
+She finally settled on C-3PO and Yoda.

 Dungeonmaster's Girlfriend: In the early strips, she tends to get this treatment due to her young age, with the GM often going easy on her and letting her have her way.
 However, the players don't mind and tend to be just as protective of her, too.